juniorCitizen/storyblok-ts-client/README.md

 ### storyblokApiClient.createImageAsset(filePath, compression, dimLimit) ⇒ <code>string</code>

+create an asset from image
-register an image as a Storyblok asset and upload to server compression and resize using the `sharp.js` library
+compression and resize using the `sharp.js` library

 **Kind**: instance method of [<code>StoryblokApiClient</code>](#StoryblokApiClient)